BomberFish/kdoom/README.md

 * Scale properly to the screen
 * Input (either touch or kb idrc)
+* Test on something other than my (BomberFish) Paperwhite 4

 ## Setup

 You will need:
 * A jailbroken Kindle.
-You can check if your firmware is jailbreakable here: https://wiki.mobileread.com/wiki/Kindle_Firmware
+You can check if your firmware is jailbreakable [here](https://wiki.mobileread.com/wiki/Kindle_Firmware).
 * KUAL installed.
-Downloads are on the MobileRead forums: https://www.mobileread.com/forums/showthread.php?t=225030
+Downloads can be found [here](https://www.mobileread.com/forums/showthread.php?t=225030).

 Setup is easy as pie (?)
 1. Connect your Kindle via USB.